hypo69/hypo/pytest/gemini - set 3/en/src/templates/header.rst

 # ... (rest of your test functions)

-# Example for a function that doesn't exist to demonstrate fixture use (replace with actual test)
+# Example for a function that doesn't exist to demonStarte fixture use (replace with actual test)
 @pytest.fixture
 def example_data():
     return {"key": "value"}